Joseph Outerbridge: Family

 Joseph Outerbridge married on 7 November 1881 to Maria Harvey Tucker of Halifax, who also belonged to a prominent family centred in Bermuda.
 The couple had five sons and one daughter.
 Lieutenant-Colonel Sir Leonard Cecil Outerbridge MBE, DSO, had been commissioned into the 10th Regiment, Royal Grenadiers, in 1912, and joined the CEF in 1915.
 He served with the 35th and 75th Battalions, and on the staffs of the first Canadian Infantry Brigade and the Fourth Canadian Division.
-He was twice mentioned-in-despatches an awarded the Distinguished Service Order.
+He was twice mentioned-in-despatches and awarded the Distinguished Service Order.
 He became a director of Harvey & Co.
 Ltd, the Honorary Colonel of the Newfoundland Regiment in 1949, and was the Lieutenant-Governor of Newfoundland from 1949 to 1957.
 Lieutenant Norman Outerbridge served in the 1st Battalion, The Newfoundland Regiment, and was killed at Monchy-le-Preux on 14 April 1917.
 Captain Herbert Outerbridge, MBE, also served on the Western Front in the 1st Battalion, Newfoundland Regiment, surviving the war.
 He was also a director of Harvey & Co., Ltd. Edmund Outerbridge became the Managing Director of Outerbridge & Daly, Ltd. Basil Outerbridge worked for Montreal Light, Heat and Power Consolidated.
 Lilian Outerbridge married Captain J.D.
 Campbell, MVO, OBE, of the Royal Navy.